 A defendant may raise the following defenses in the party's responsive pleading or by motion prior to filing a responsive pleading: 1) lack of jurisdiction over the subject matter; 2) lack of jurisdiction over the person; 2) improper venue; 4) insufficiency of process; 5) insufficiency of service of process; 6) failure to state a claim upon which relief can be granted; and 7) failure to join indispensable parties.
 See, WVRCP 12 (b).
-Although the rules do not refer to any particular type of motion, the usual method of raising the defense of failure to state a cause of action or a jurisdictional defense is made by motion to dismiss; the defense of insufficiency of process is made by motion to quash; the defense of improper venue is made by motion to dismiss.
+Although the rules do not refer to any particular type of motion, the usual method of raising the defense of failure to state a cause of action or a jurisdictional defense is made by motion to dismiss; the defense of insufficiency of process is made by motion to quash; the defense of improper venue is made by motion to transfer; and, failure to join indispensable parties is made by motion to dismiss.